domoticz/domoticz/dzVents/documentation/README.md

 ## *timer* trigger rules
 There are several options for time triggers.
 It is important to know that Domoticz timer events only trigger once every minute, so one minute is the smallest interval for your timer scripts.
-However, dzVents gives you many options to have full control over when and how often your timer scripts are called (all times are in 24hr format) :
+However, dzVents gives you many options to have full control over when and how often your timer scripts are called (all times are in 24hr format and all dates in dd/mm) :

     on = {
 	    timer = {